RockerMJ031/PR-UI/01. Mentor Dashbaord/Wix_Mentor_Dashboard_Guide.md

 ## Project Overview

 This guide will help you create a comprehensive mentor dashboard in Wix with the following features:
-- Student management system
-- Course management
+- **Course Management**: Course enrollment, extension, and cancellation
+- **Tutoring Student Management**: Add and remove tutoring students
-- AP student registration
+- **Alternative Provision (AP) Student Management**: Specialized AP student enrollment with curriculum selection
-- Statistics display
-- Pricing plans
-- Lark integration notifications
+- **Ticket Management**: Support ticket submission and tracking
+- **Statistics Display**: Real-time student counts and metrics
+- **Pricing Plans**: Four-tier curriculum selection for AP students
+- **Lark Integration**: External form integration for course enrollment and tickets

 **Important Note:** The original HTML file (`mentor-dashboard.html`) uses traditional HTML modals and CSS/JavaScript.
 In Wix, these popups will be implemented using **Wix Lightbox components** instead of custom HTML modals.
 This provides better integration with Wix's responsive design system and built-in functionality.